Amplifiers are used in powerful audio setups because of their unmatched ability to increase audio power.

 How To Fix Your Ground Loop Issue

-2. Amp Input Picking Up AC Electrical Power Noise
+2. Check for Amp Input Picking Up AC Electrical Power Noise

 It’s perfectly normal for power lines to radiate some AC.
-If the amplifier is highly sensitive and the wiring feeding is not adequately shielded, this can be a more serious concern.
+When an amplifier is highly sensitive, and its feeding wiring isn’t adequately shielded, it can lead to concerns.

-However, there are instances, depending on the amount of AC the amp is picking up from the environment, the buzzing sound can adversely compromise the quality of your music listening experience.
+- However, depending on the amount of AC the amp picks up, the buzzing can significantly compromise the quality of your music-listening experience.

-AC Induction Devices: In other cases, AC induction devices (devices with a motor) can cause interference.
-Typical examples are hairdryers and blenders.
+AC Induction Devices: In other cases, AC induction devices (devices with motors) can cause interference.
+Typical examples include hairdryers and blenders.
 Some less obvious examples are light dimmers and failing fluorescent fixtures.

-Amps’ filter capacitors can dry over time, limiting their efficiency.
-So, if your amplifier has been in use for many years, these components’ inefficiency might cause the buzzing noise.
+Amps’ filter capacitors can dry out over time, limiting their efficiency.
+So, if your amplifier has been in use for many years, the inefficiency of these components might cause the buzzing noise.
 They are designed to supply the required amount of power to the amp.

 4. Other Causes of Amplifier Buzz

 Worn-out Power Cord or Outlet: Those that are worn out and can’t grip are common causes of buzzing noise.

 Outlet Polarity: If the outlet is wired backward, it could cause disturbing noise.